 Sales development representatives (SDRs) have an important job.
-Essentially, you have tasked them with educating customers about the ways your products solve real-world customer problems.
-The SDR has to guide a cold-to-warm lead into a conversation that makes that prospect decide, “yes; I would like to [get a demo, book an appointment, insert your next action here].”
+Essentially, their task is to educate prospects about the ways your products solve real-world customer problems.
+The SDR has to guide a cold-to-warm lead into a conversation that will prompt them to say, “Yes, I would like to [get a demo, book an appointment, insert your next action here].”
 To get the best results from your sales team, lead routing should be a top priority.

 Is Your Lead Routing Software Up to Par?